Rog3rSm1th/frelatage/README.md

 You can copy one or more dictionaries located [here](https://github.com/Rog3rSm1th/Frelatage/tree/main/dictionaries) in the directory dedicated to dictionaries (`./dict` by default).

+#### Examples

+You can find more examples of fuzzers and corpus in the [examples directory](https://github.com/Rog3rSm1th/Frelatage/tree/main/examples).

 ## Reports